swipetech/doc/source/includes/en/_integrations.md

   )
 ```

-Looks up information on a Transfer batch related to your Organization or child Account.
+Query information on a Transfer batch related to your Organization or child Account.

 `GET /transfers/:id`